Raleigh Capital Management Inc. Acquires 1,089 Shares of Realty Income Co. (NYSE:O)

-Raleigh Capital Management Inc. increased its holdings in Realty Income Co.
-(NYSE:O – Get Rating) by 8.0% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 14,659 shares of the real estate investment trust’s stock after purchasing an additional 1,089 shares during the period.
-Raleigh Capital Management Inc.’s holdings in Realty Income were worth $930,000 at the end of the most recent reporting period.
+Raleigh Capital Management Inc. raised its stake in Realty Income Co.
+(NYSE:O – Get Rating) by 8.0% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 14,659 shares of the real estate investment trust’s stock after buying an additional 1,089 shares during the quarter.
+Raleigh Capital Management Inc.’s holdings in Realty Income were worth $930,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other large investors have also recently bought and sold shares of O. Vanguard Group Inc. grew its position in shares of Realty Income by 2.8% in the third quarter.
-Vanguard Group Inc. now owns 98,517,484 shares of the real estate investment trust’s stock valued at $5,733,718,000 after purchasing an additional 2,692,028 shares during the last quarter.
-Daiwa Securities Group Inc. lifted its holdings in shares of Realty Income by 18.8% during the fourth quarter.
-Daiwa Securities Group Inc. now owns 8,954,741 shares of the real estate investment trust’s stock worth $567,999,000 after buying an additional 1,419,353 shares during the last quarter.
-Marshall Wace LLP bought a new stake in shares of Realty Income in the third quarter valued at approximately $68,951,000.
-PGGM Investments acquired a new stake in shares of Realty Income in the third quarter worth $63,639,000.
-Finally, Macquarie Group Ltd. increased its position in Realty Income by 167.4% during the third quarter.
-Macquarie Group Ltd. now owns 1,633,798 shares of the real estate investment trust’s stock worth $95,328,000 after acquiring an additional 1,022,850 shares during the period.
-80.56% of the stock is currently owned by institutional investors.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Woodmont Investment Counsel LLC lifted its stake in Realty Income by 18.0% in the fourth quarter.
+Woodmont Investment Counsel LLC now owns 4,100 shares of the real estate investment trust’s stock valued at $260,000 after buying an additional 625 shares during the period.
+Teamwork Financial Advisors LLC increased its stake in Realty Income by 4.6% in the fourth quarter.
+Teamwork Financial Advisors LLC now owns 7,591 shares of the real estate investment trust’s stock valued at $482,000 after purchasing an additional 335 shares in the last quarter.
+Arete Wealth Advisors LLC bought a new stake in Realty Income in the fourth quarter valued at approximately $801,959,940,000.
+Everence Capital Management Inc. increased its holdings in shares of Realty Income by 112.1% in the fourth quarter.
+Everence Capital Management Inc. now owns 20,130 shares of the real estate investment trust’s stock worth $1,277,000 after acquiring an additional 10,640 shares in the last quarter.
+Finally, IFP Advisors Inc raised its position in shares of Realty Income by 5.1% during the third quarter.
+IFP Advisors Inc now owns 22,312 shares of the real estate investment trust’s stock worth $965,000 after purchasing an additional 1,077 shares during the period.
+Institutional investors and hedge funds own 80.56% of the company’s stock.

-The firm also recently disclosed a apr 23 dividend, which will be paid on Monday, May 15th.
-Stockholders of record on Monday, May 1st will be issued a $0.255 dividend.
-The ex-dividend date of this dividend is Friday, April 28th.
-This represents a dividend yield of 4.9%.
-Realty Income’s dividend payout ratio (DPR) is presently 215.49%.
+The company also recently declared a apr 23 dividend, which will be paid on Monday, May 15th.
+Investors of record on Monday, May 1st will be issued a dividend of $0.255 per share.
+The ex-dividend date is Friday, April 28th.
+This represents a yield of 4.9%.
+Realty Income’s payout ratio is currently 215.49%.

 Realty Income Profile